paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: commons-collections:commons-collections  3.2.1
- - a level        6 dependency among 1 (possibly transitive) uses

-2015-11-12 23:11  3.2.2
+   - a level 6 dependencies among 1 (possibly transitive) uses 2015-11-12 23:11  3.2.2
 2008-04-15 01:09  3.2.1 ***

 ========================================================================
 Presently in use: commons-configuration:commons-configuration  1.6
- - a level        5 dependency among 1 (possibly transitive) uses

-2013-10-24 08:22  1.10
+   - a level 5 dependencies among 1 (possibly transitive) uses 2013-10-24 08:22  1.10
 2012-08-16 19:29  1.9
 2012-01-27 20:42  1.8